Home > Expeditions > Iceland: Circumnavigating the Land of Fire & Ice

 Sail past Surtsey Island, a UNESCO World Heritage site that emerged from the sea in 1963 and is one the youngest land masses on earth.

 During the early morning, we cruise into Reykjavik and disembark at approximately 8.00 am.
 Farewell your Expedition Team and fellow passengers as we all continue our onward journeys.
-Transfer options are as follows:
+Transfer to Keflavik airport.

 Note: At the conclusion of the voyage, we recommend booking flights departing after 12.00 pm on the day of disembarkation in case there are delays.